connor-sec/RFID_Rodeo/README.md

 I built this while working on-site with no internet access.
 I needed to check a few card formats, but with no connection I couldn't reach an archived copy of 0xFFFF's site, http://cardinfo.barkweb.com.au.

 Stuck offline, I thought of Michael Bazzell's local OSINT tools — self-contained pages that run entirely on your own machine, not dependent on his website being up.
-Previously his [tools](https://inteltechniques.com/tools/index.html) were online-only, but after his site was repeatedly DDoS'D, he took the tools offline and eventually made downloadable copies available to anyone who purchased his book, OSINT Techniques — so customers would never have to depend on his site staying up.
+Previously his [tools](https://inteltechniques.com/tools/index.html) were online-only, but after his site was repeatedly DDoS'd, he took the tools offline and eventually made downloadable copies available to anyone who purchased his book, OSINT Techniques — so customers would never have to depend on his site staying up.
 That's exactly the philosophy this project borrows.

 I also didn't want to run into what's rumored to have happened to 0xFFFF.
 The rumor is that the site (http://cardinfo.barkweb.com.au) was taken offline because the expense of keeping it running became unsustainable.
-True or not, I choose to make this a self-contained, offline file means it can't suffer the same fate.
+True or not, making this a self-contained, offline file means it can't suffer the same fate.

 The goal is simple: one fully offline HTML file you can keep on a laptop, a USB stick, or an SD card and open anywhere, anytime — internet or not.